 Remote study computers or other electronic devices with whole-disk encryption will be issued to deployed research teams.
 A Data Management System (DMS) using a client-server architecture will be configured to standardize data collection and transmit data from remote devices to a centralized SQL database.
-The system will be accessible only to project team members at the coordinating center and NIH, via encrypted, secure connection SSS central servers (VPN or
+The system will be accessible only to project team members.

-Secure-Socket-Layer).
 Data collected on remote devices will typically be uploaded immediately.
 However, in cases where internet connectivity is not achievable, data will be encrypted and stored locally until such time a connection can be re-established (typically nightly).
 The system has user access rights designed to ensure site personnel have access only to participants assigned to their site, and cannot see data collected elsewhere.